ElsayedGhanem/Winnipeg-property-valuation/Description for non technical and technical.md

 2. **Random Forest (RF):**
    Designed to model nonlinear interactions among predictors.
-   The RF achieved R² ≈ 0.59 with ~70% variance explained, confirming better generalization and robustness.
+   The RF achieved an R² ≈ of ~0.70, with ~70% variance explained, confirming better generalization and robustness.

 ### 🔍 Feature Importance
 Variable importance analysis indicated that: